 The age of a spirit corresponds to the youngest component of the blending.
-Cognac cannot be commercialised before a minimum of two years of aging, without interruption, exclusively in a oak wood container.
-Below are the aging mentions mostly used.
+Cognac cannot be sold before a minimum of two years of aging, without interruption and exclusively in a oak vessels.
+Below are the aging categories mostly used.

 At least2 years